The short answer

 Pricing: Credit-based.
 Email-only enrichment starts at 1 credit.
 Full enrichment (email + phone + firmographics) costs 11 credits.
 People Search exports cost 20 credits per 100 contacts.
 Volume discounts available.
 See pricing.

-Best for: RevOps teams, agencies, and anyone who's tired of bounced emails and inaccurate phone numbers.
+Best for: RevOps teams, agencies, and anyone who's sick of bounced emails and wrong phone numbers.
 Especially strong for teams that need to build lead lists from scratch or clean existing CRM data.

 See Why Cleanlist Ranks #1